jeffersoncarpenter/if-error/readme.md

 ## Example

 Async operations can often experience errors.
-These errors are endemic to the world at large, not to the code.
+These errors are endemic to the world at large, not due to bugs in the code.
 Still, we write boilerplate in the form of `if (err) { return next(err) }`, catching these relative low-level errors one by one.
 Because such errors are rare, they lead to subtle bugs that are difficult to track down.

 ```
 var middleware = function (next) {